icelynx/game-notes/lostark.md

    - Basically way to save gold
 - Leveling life skills (fishing etc.) helps in the long run
 - PVP unlocks lvl 26 at Luterra Castle, rewards (supposedly) start dropping at lvl 30.
+- To reach level 50 as soon as possible, completely focus on main quest with some side quests done near level 45
+- There's also account level that's not tied to a character but instead all characters level up.
+Gives rewards

 ## Endgame